Japanese popular culture: Console and computer games

-Later in the 1980s, specifically in 1985, Nintendo released the NES (Nintendo Entertainment System) home gaming console.
-Nintendo was not the first, Atari released a console earlier in 1977, but because of the video game crash from 1983 to '85, it lost precedence and in that vacuum Nintendo superseded other companies and gained massive influence over the industry.
+In 1983, Nintendo released the Family Computer home video game console.
+In 1985, it was localized as the Nintendo Entertainment System in North America.
+Nintendo was not the first, as Atari released the Atari 2600 earlier in 1977, but because of the video game crash of 1983, it lost precedence and in that vacuum Nintendo superseded other companies and gained massive influence over the industry in North America.
 This was a noted development in games history and culture in Japan because, now that there was a hardware system that was reasonably affordable, people did not need to have the finances of a company to be able to afford to buy individual and very expensive game systems to play games.
 This initial dominance of the video games market by Nintendo continued in large part because of this initial hold they had taken of the market affording them a huge amount of economic and social weight as they were one of the only brands selling video games and, because they were one of the only developers, the globalization of Japanese media and games allowed Japanese industries and by extension culture to shape and control the industries development.
 While Nintendo since then has not been the penultimate dominating force in the industry, with contenders like Sony pulling ahead after the release of the PlayStation system and especially the PlayStation 2 becoming the most popular and widely sold system in the world, Japanese companies like these have still maintained dominance and popularity in the industry for various reasons, shifting the paradigm from being 'west' dominated to being Japan dominated.
 Due to this domination of the market and Japanese attitudes towards technology and culture, Japan became the cultural exporter of the video game world and has remained a major participant.
 Even in current day when there is international competition between companies, Japanese companies have always had at least a central role in the industry and in the advancement and trendsetting in games development.

-Current Japanese video game franchises, such as Super Smash Bros., Pokémon, Super Mario, Sonic the Hedgehog, Kirby, Star Fox, Metroid, The Legend of Zelda, Castlevania, Animal Crossing, Splatoon, Kingdom Hearts, Shin Megami Tensei: Persona, Resident Evil, Dark Souls, Final Fantasy and Monster Hunter have gained critical acclaim and as a product of their worldwide popularity and positive reception they dominate sectors of the industry and what consumers expect from certain genres of game and how new games are received by players and critics.
+Current Japanese video game franchises, such as Super Smash Bros., Pokémon, Mario, Sonic the Hedgehog, Kirby, Star Fox, Metroid, The Legend of Zelda, Castlevania, Animal Crossing, Splatoon, Kingdom Hearts, Shin Megami Tensei: Persona, Resident Evil, Dark Souls, Final Fantasy and Monster Hunter have gained worldwide popularity and domination in sectors of the industry, and are considered to have influenced what consumers expect from other games in similar genres.
 The Japanese game development engine RPG Maker has also gained popularity, with hundreds of games being created with it and released on Steam by the late 2010s.